freeverseio/crypto-soccer/truffle/documentation/mappings.md

 We may need to call 'Update skills' during a league, e.g. to change the owner.
 This doesn't affect game play.

+## Initial state of a team in a league

+We cannot keep re-writing the player skills, because in particular, we need to know their state at the beginning of a league.

+This means that  we need to consider the players state (uint) either as:
+    - an array of states, where we time stamp the block number when each state is written
+    - an array of delta_states (to be added), with the time stamp too (or a delta)

+The advantage of using deltas is that, perhaps, we can squeeze them into smaller data.

+In any case, when calling 'playGame', for example, in the update-skills process, there has to be an extra search on which skills where the latter for that game.

 # ideas